JHale716/Dell-U2711-Monitor/README.md

 This is the bit I'm also struggling with.
 I've found an editor for EDID files, but not knowing a lot about this, I'm a bit of a bunny on using the tool to get something that will work.
 I'm concerned abotu bricking or damaging the monitor with the wrong settings too.

-What I have confirmed:
+#### What I have confirmed:
 * The Fix Michael outlined above does put the monitor into the managed mode we need
 * The mount command allows me to write the files to the system area and they have stuck so far (yet to re-enable System Integrity Protection)
 * The final part to the equation is locating a suitable EDID Hex data stream file for the monitor with the 2560x1440 resolution baked into it.

 ### The fun bit!
-So the steps are a comnbination of the bits from above.
+So the steps are a combination of the bits from above.

-You need the following installed and brought together.
+#### You need the following installed and brought together.

 * The ruby file from this Git, it is tweaked from the ruby file from https://gist.github.com/adaugherity/7435890.
-This is so we can feed the script a file rather than the download of the monitor EDID.
+This is so we can feed the script a file rather than the thedirectly download one of the monitor's own EDID, as that is where the problem sources from.
-* The EDID editor if you don't want to play with my file https://www.analogway.com/apac/products/software-tools/aw-edid-editor/
+* The EDID editor if you don't want to trust my data string or you want to play https://www.analogway.com/apac/products/software-tools/aw-edid-editor/

 ## The Process:
 1. Restart your Mac.
 Before OS X starts up, hold down Command-R and keep it held down until you see an Apple icon.
 When you see the progress bar, release holding the Command-R and wait for recovery mode to boot.